 A dealer buys and sells livestock on its own account or as the employee or agent of the vendor or purchaser.
 A market agency buying on commission buys livestock for a commission.
 A market agency acting as a clearing agent agrees to provide bond and otherwise take financial responsibility for one or more market agency or dealer’s livestock purchases subject to the Packers and Stockyards Act (Act).

 The following lists include regulated entities subject to the Act who are required to maintain a bond.
 The lists and bond amounts are current as of the date listed on the linked file.
 Once you open a file, you can use the "Find" option under the "Edit" menu to locate specific regulated entities.
-The listed business addresses are most often mailing addresses.
 Please contact a Packers and Stockyards Division (PSD) regional office with any questions concerning the listed files.

 Regulated Entities Listing